 No – it can’t.
 The honest truth here is that sounds could potentially help you relax quicker.
 It all depends on your current state of mind and the way that you feel in general – that’s what’s important.
 Music can only facilitate the process, should the circumstances be right.

 Can music change your brain?

 A melody, in general, can’t change your brain, per say, but it can provide you with new and fresh perspectives.
 It can help you trigger emotions which are relevant to your mood or it could help you change the way you see things in general.

 As we mentioned above, lullabies do have seriously relaxing effects on your infant.
 But it doesn’t have to be a lullaby – any soothing sound to fall asleep would help.

 Where can I find deep sleep playlist?

 YouTube is the best place for you to look for different relaxation playlists.
-There are plenty of channels dedicated to relaxing melodies in general, and that’s what you ought to be looking forward to when it comes to it.
+There are plenty of channels dedicated to relaxing melodies in general, and you just have to browse and find a perfect playlist for you.

 Melodies are an awesome thing that could help you in so many different regards.
 This is mainly because it is capable of slowing down your heart rate and making sure that you ease into a state of relaxation.

 With all this being said, it is critical to understand that selecting the right songs is probably the most important thing to do.
 Make sure to choose something neutral, and that won’t provoke any emotional reactions.
 Apart from that, there’s nothing challenging to consider.

 Effects of earplugs and eye masks combined with relaxing music on sleep – https://www.ncbi.nlm.nih.gov/pubmed/25881268